 This course teaches students how to direct actors in a short film.
 Students learn to master directing skills pertinent to monologue and scene work.
 The aim is to enrich students' understanding of what it takes for the director to prepare and direct actors in dramatic or comedic shorts.
 The coursework includes helpful warm-ups, improv, dynamic scene work, preparation tools for the actor, short film exercises, scene studies, critique, feedback sessions, and reflection activities.
 By the end of the course, students will have produced a collection of short films with emphasis on directing, which can be instrumental for seniors applying for film programs at university.
-Prerequisite: N/A
+Prerequisite: Filmmaking Foundations or Acting for Film Credits: 1.0